Carry on With Previous Routines

 Check Out The Local Community Center

-Local community centers have tons of activities for kids, from karate to open gym to swimming lessons.
-Take a look at the calendar for the community center in your new town.
+Local community centers have many activities for kids, from karate to open gym and swimming lessons.
+Look at the calendar for the community center in your new town.
 Talk to your kids about the available activities, and see what interests them.
 This can be an inexpensive and fun way for your kids to get to know some new friends.

 Host A Get Together